ltorres2024/DSC_140_Final_Project_2024/README.md

 # DSC_140_Final_Project_2024
 ### Soccer Analysis and Machine Learning
-As a soccer fan, this project aims to dive deeper in some of the analytics regarding the top 5 European Leagues this is done by categorizing and implementing statistical functions on the data set **Football Events** that can be found in Kaggle
+As a soccer fan, this project aims to dive deeper in some of the analytics regarding the top 5 European Leagues.

+This is done by categorizing and implementing statistical functions on the data set **Football Events** that can be found in Kaggle

 https://www.kaggle.com/datasets/secareanualin/football-events/code